ActivitySim/activitysim/docs/examples.rst

 Model Design
 ~~~~~~~~~~~~

-The example_gondor example is based on (but has evolved away from) the
+The prototype_mtc example is based on (but has evolved away from) the
 `Bay Area Metro Travel Model One <https://github.com/BayAreaMetro/travel-model-one>`__ (TM1).
 TM1 has its roots in a wide array of analytical approaches, including discrete
 choice forms (multinomial and nested logit models), activity duration models, time-use models,